racicmelanija/shifts/etl/README.md

 When everything is up and running, start the etl job here: http://localhost:8080/start-etl-job

 ### Extract
 Data is extracted using RestTemplate in [`ShiftsApiClient`](https://github.com/racicmelanija/shifts/blob/master/etl/src/main/java/com/example/etl/client/ShiftsApiClient.java).
-Since the api is paginated, data is fetched until this condition is fulfilled:
+Since the api is paginated, data is fetched until this condition is not fulfilled anymore:
 ```
 public boolean hasNextPage() {
     return links.getNext() != null;